sadiksha/sadiksha.github.io/_posts/blog/2019-02-04-Hochtal-steig.md

 <img alt="Hochtalsteig Signs" src="http://sadiksha.github.io/assets/img/hochtalsteig/Signs.jpg" width="500">

-For this, we stayed in a Krunckelbachhuette.
+For this, we stayed in a Krunkelbachhuette.
 This hut was on the trail.
 It was a very nice place to stay but with some strange people who were hosting it.
 Again, this is a story for another time.
 Our stay there was nonetheless enjoyable.
 What is better than eating breakfast with your close friends and beautiful nature, right?

 <img alt="Breakfast Krunkelbachhuette" src="http://sadiksha.github.io/assets/img/hochtalsteig/Breakfast_krunkelbachhuette.JPG" width="500">